cyberbotics/webots/docs/discord/technical-questions-2021.md

 %end

 ##### Luftwaffel [Moderator] 09/25/2021 19:53:15
-`@한정훈` [https://cyberbotics.com/doc/reference/distancesensor#lookup-table](https://cyberbotics.com/doc/reference/distancesensor#lookup-table) You have to change the lookup table
+`@한옹` [https://cyberbotics.com/doc/reference/distancesensor#lookup-table](https://cyberbotics.com/doc/reference/distancesensor#lookup-table) You have to change the lookup table

 ##### Justin Fisher [Moderator] 09/25/2021 22:44:35
 I've struggled a bit to figure out the pattern behind how keystrokes are sent to different robots' keyboard devices when there are multiple robots are in the simulation.
 What I've ended up deciding is that, if a particular robot (or part thereof) is selected in the simulation window, then just that robot receives the keystrokes; otherwise every robot will receive the keystrokes?
 Does that seem right?